 History of Athletic Training at USF

-The history of athletic training at the University of South Florida dates back to 1968 and the hiring of Tony Jonaitis as USF's first Athletic Trainer.
-From the late 1960's - 1980's, Tony was the primary sports medicine figure at USF, building the foundation of the entire athletic department, including the treatment of student-athletes, intra-mural athletes, staff, faculty, and the Tampa Bay area community.
+The history of athletic training at the University of South Florida dates back to 1968 with the hiring of Tony Jonaitis as USF's first Athletic Trainer.
+From the late 1960s to the 1980s, Tony was the primary sports medicine figure at USF, building the foundation of the entire athletic department, including the treatment of student-athletes, intra-mural athletes, staff, faculty, and the Tampa Bay community.
 The university's "team physicians" were few and Tony provided care to all inter-collegiate athletic teams.
-His work has been recognized by the Athletic Trainers Association of Florida, which inducted Tony Jonaitis into the Athletic Trainers Association of Florida- Hall of Fame in 2006.
+His work has been recognized the Athletic Trainers Association of Florida, which inducted Tony into the Athletic Trainers Association of Florida Hall of Fame in 2006.

 Steve Walz joined the team in 2000 as USF's Head Athletic Trainer and was promoted in 2002 to Assistant Athletic Director/Director of Sports Medicine for USF Athletics.
 Steve has the distinction of serving as the USF Football Program's first Head Football Athletic Trainer when it began in 1996.

-While our formal academic model in athletic training education spans the last 39 years, it's important to note that even prior to that numerous students seeking certification from the National Athletic Trainers' Association Board of Certification (NATABOC) achieved it by way of internships.
+While our formal academic model in athletic training education spans more than 40 years, it is important to note that even prior to that, numerous students seeking certification from the National Athletic Trainers' Association Board of Certification (NATA-BOC) achieved it by way of internships.
 It was Barry Clements who initiated USF's formal Athletic Training Student Program in 1983, during his tenure as Head Athletic Trainer.
-The program began with only two interns and grew to include as many as twenty interns, averaging ten to twelve students per year.
+The program began with only two interns and grew to include as many as twenty, averaging ten to twelve students per year.

-When changes in the athletic training profession and academia established a more formalized education preparation, Barry Clements and Steve Walz began to develop an accredited Athletic Training Education Program.
-Steve focused on a feasibility study and Barry began discussions with the USF School of Physical Education to house the new athletic training education program.
-After two years of discussion and preparation, the USF Athletic Training Education Program began, implemented within the USF School of Physical Education.
-In the Fall of 1999, Dr. Dave Klossner was hired as the Athletic Training Education Program Director.
-The program was granted Candidacy status by the Commission on Accreditation for Allied Health Education Program (CAAHEP) for the 2000-2001 academic year due to his exceptional efforts.
+When changes in the Athletic Training profession and academia established a more formalized education preparation, Barry Clements and Steve Walz began to develop an accredited Athletic Training Program.
+Steve focused on a feasibility study and Barry began discussions with the USF School of Physical Education to house the new Athletic Training Program.
+After two years of discussion and preparation, the USF Athletic Training Program began, implemented within the USF School of Physical Education.
+In the fall of 1999, Dr. Dave Klossner was hired as the Athletic Training Program Director.
+The program was granted Candidacy status by the Commission on Accreditation for Allied Health Education Programs (CAAHEP) for the 2000-2001 academic year due to his exceptional efforts.
 In the fall of 2000, Joanne Turk was hired as the Clinical Coordinator.
-In August 2001, Shane Stecyk was hired as the Interim Program Coordinator and visiting instructor.
-In July 2002, Dr. Micki Cuppett was hired as the Program Director, tasked with the responsibility of writing an Athletic Training Education Program self-study and to coordinate the site-visit for accreditation.
-The program's curriculum development and self- study for accreditation were collaborative efforts that included numerous members of the School of Physical Education, Wellness and Sports Studies, the Department of Intercollegiate Athletics, team physicians and clinical instructors.
-The self-study was submitted in September of 2002 with the site visit taking place during the Spring of 2003.
-The USF Athletic Training Education Program obtained initial accreditation in October of 2003.
+In August 2001, Shane Stecyk was hired as the Interim Program Coordinator and visiting Instructor.
+In July of 2002, Dr. Micki Cuppett was hired as the Program Director, tasked with the responsibility of ushering the program through the next level of accreditation.
+The accreditation self-study was submitted in September of 2002 with the site visit taking place during the spring of 2003.
+The USF Athletic Training Program obtained initial accreditation in October of 2003

-Our Athletic Training Education Program continued to grow each year with an average incoming class of 20 to 25.
-In 2003, Valerie Rich was hired as a doctoral graduate assistant and served as clinical coordinator.
-In 2005, Dr. Pradeep Vanguri was hired and took over the responsibilities of Clinical Coordinator.
-Valerie Rich finished her PhD and is now employed in the Athletic Training Education Program at the University of Montana.
-In 2006, Dr. Cuppett, then the Athletic Training Education Program Director, was recruited to teach in the the USF Morsani College of Medicine, and Dr. Vanguri became the program's director.
+Our Athletic Training Program continued to grow each year with an average incoming class of 20-25 students.
+In 2003, Valerie Rich was hired as a doctoral graduate assistant and served as Clinical Coordinator.
+Valerie finished her PhD, and is now employed in the Athletic Training Program at the University of Montana.
+In 2006, Dr. Cuppett was recruited away from the Athletic Training Program to teach in the USF Morsani College of Medicine, and Dr. Pradeep Vanguri became the program's Director.

-Summer of 2007, marked the start of a new era in our athletic training history.
+The summer of 2007 marked the start of a new era in our athletic training history.
 In a bold move to further strengthen its role in Sports Medicine and a buildup of sports safety and orthopedics at USF Health, the program was moved from the College of Education to the Morsani College of Medicine.
-Our Athletic Training Education Program is anchored in the medical school's Department of Orthopaedics and Sports Medicine.
-Dr. Jeff Konin served as Director of the Athletic Training Education Program during the fall of 2007 to oversee the transition to the Department of Orthopaedics and Sports Medicine.
-Dr. Konin also serves as Executive Director of the Sports Medicine and Athletic Related Trauma (SMART) Institute.
-In January of 2008, Dr. Micki Cuppett once again took over to direct the Athletic Training Education Program.
-Dr Gianlucca DelRossi and Dr. Pradeep Vanguri round out the full-time Athletic Training Education Program faculty.
-Dr. Vanguri also serves as the program's Clinical Coordinator.
-This program also utilizes many affiliate faculty for both instruction and clinical supervision of students.
+Our Athletic Training Program is housed in the medical school's Department of Orthopaedics and Sports Medicine.
+Dr. Jeff Konin served as the Director of the Athletic Training Program during the fall of 2007 to oversee the transition to the Department of Orthopaedics and Sports Medicine.
+In January 2008, Dr. Micki Cuppett returned to the Athletic Training Program and once again took over as Director.

 Directors of Sports Medicine/Head Athletic Trainers